 COVID-19 has changed almost every aspect of our lives, including our orthodontist appointments.
-We'll go over the new rules and regulations for seeing your British Columbia and Alberta orthodontist during these trying times in this post.
+We'll go over the new rules and regulations for seeing your British Columbia orthodontist during these trying times in this post.

 Staying Safe While Preserving Oral Health